MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 You don't change the Network ATC `VMSwitch` for two reasons:

-- Network ATC ensures that all nodes in the cluster have the same name to support live migration and symmetry.
+- Network ATC ensures that all machines in the system have the same name to support live migration and symmetry.
 - Network ATC implements and controls the names of configuration objects.
 Otherwise, you'd need to ensure this configuration artifact is perfectly deployed.

 ### Step 9: Resume the cluster node